tysker/Datamatiker3Semester.io/react/react.md

 * **Each React component has to return and render JSX code**

- This code is jpx and not html, if we would not use jpx we would have to write the code as shown below
+ This code is JSX and not html, if we would not use JSX we would have to write the code as shown below

        class App extends Component {
           render() {